South Carolina Gamecocks softball

 The South Carolina Gamecocks softball team represents the University of South Carolina in NCAA Division I college softball.
 The team joined the Southeastern Conference in 1997 when the conference began to sponsor the sport.
-Prior to 1997, the team competed as an independent.
-Home games are played at Beckham Field, which sits adjacent to Sarge Frye Field.
+Prior to 1997, the team competed as an Independent.
+Home games are played at the Carolina Softball Stadium at Beckham Field.
 The softball team has won three SEC titles and participated in eleven Women's College World Series.
-At the end of the 2014 regular season, their all-time record is 1,334–709–6 (.569).
+At the end of the 2024 regular season, their all-time record is 1,738–953–6 (.646).